Grant access to Settings

 2. Find Settings Reader and Settings Writer in the table.

-All IAM features can be accessed via REST API.
-Here we cover the aspects regarding authentication of requests.
+You can access all IAM features via the REST API.
+Here, we cover the aspects of API request authentication.

 Dynatrace Managed deployments use token-based authentication for the PAP REST API.